UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 **IMPORTANT!!!
 Remember SYNERGIES!!!
 Try to make it emergent**

-- Make negative-bonus display correctly.
-Currently, it displays like:  `(+-2 bonus)`.
-Maybe change color to red too...?

 - Proc gen food items:
 Some food items should have a chance (say, 15%?) to spawn with doomCount=3, baseMoneyGenerated=-8 or something.
 (What if the baseMoneyGenerated is equal to the original basePrice of the item...?)